JamesTurnerGit/CV/README.md

 ## <a name="experience">Experience and Education</a>
 ### LexisNexis-Enterprise Solutions
 #### Software Engineer Apr 2018 — present
 Worked with a team on developing a progressive web app that runs off a micro-services based back-end that integrates with Microsoft Dynamics 365.
 The app synchronises across multiple devices and runs on any modern device and is offline-first.
-Made significant contributions to the front and back-end of the app.
-Was involved heavily in the design process.
+Made significant contributions to the front and back-end of the app and was involved heavily in the design process.

 Helped run and organise a block-chain hackathon.
 Was involved from the very initial planning stages to the late night cleanup.
 Event concluded very successfully and was a lot of fun.